 - Use AI-powered intelligent document processing to extract the data you need from continuously changing layouts

-- Leverage built-in AI features, like Semantic Data Mapping, to accelerate the process of building adaptive and scalable data pipelines
+- Leverage built-in AI features, like Semantic Data Mapping, to accelerate the process of building smart data pipelines that are adaptive and scalable

 - Create, test, and deploy your own AI projects within an intuitive drag-and-drop interface